grid-line

 1. Google search is reliable as it's quantitative data pulled directly from Google.

-2. Google search is a good estimator of general topic popularity globally (rather than a particular group).
+2. Google search is a good estimator of general topic popularity globally, rather than a particular group (after all, nearly everyone uses Google).
 This also minimizes bias, as pulling data from a specific group can skew data.

 Looking at the Exploding Topics trends database, you'll see a graph of each topic's Google search volume growth.
 If you only want to view trends showing significant compounding growth over a specific time period, you can filter by "Exploding."